 The shiniest spot on the Statue of Liberty is the flame on her torch.
-It’s made of copper inside, but coated in a thin layer of gold, like a lot of our jewelry.
-So Bedtime Math fan Emerson S. asked, how much gold is on that flame?
-The torch stands more than 300 feet off the ground, so it’s bigger than it looks.
-It’s about the same height as the Statue’s pointy finger, which is 8 feet tall.
-But gold can be pounded really, really thin: 1 ounce of gold, which is 1/2 the weight of a candy bar but only the size of a quarter, can spread to cover 100 square feet — about the size of your bedroom floor!
-Thankfully, this encyclopedia gives the actual answer: the torch is covered in 5,000 little 3-inch squares that weigh less than 6 ounces total.
-We think the Statue likes that more than a pair of earrings.
+It’s copper coated in a thin layer of gold – but how much?
+The torch is the same height as the Statue’s pointy finger, which is 8 feet!
+But 1 ounce of gold, which is 1/2 the weight of a candy bar but only the size of a quarter, can e pounded so thin that it can 100 square feet — about the size of your bedroom floor!
+Turns out the torch is covered in 5,000 little 3-inch squares that weigh less than 6 ounces total!

 Wee ones: Who’s taller, you or that 8-foot-tall flame?
 Find out your height in feet!